thebigredgeek/apollo-resolvers/README.md

 });

 export const baseResolver = createResolver(
-   //incomine requests will pass through this resolver null,
+   //incoming requests will pass through this resolver like a no-op null,

   /*